 This will affect all CME activities that require registration.

-Join us at the Cleveland Clinic Perspectives in Pediatrics: From Theory to Practice
+Join us at the Cleveland Clinic Pediatric Innovation Summit

 - Discuss how to implement the latest recommendations and address the challenges associated with pediatric immunization.

-- Critically evaluate recent trends in the diagnosis and management of adolescent health concerns.
+- Critically evaluate recent trends in diagnosis and management of neonatal health concerns.